erickFk/erickFk/README.md

 - 👋 Hi, I’m @erickFk
-- 👀 I’m interested in videogame and backend development
+- 👀 I’m interested in videogame and backend development.
 - 🌱 I’m currently learning Git and GitHub.
 - 💞️ I’m looking to collaborate on a videogames project.
 - 📫 How to reach me ...